-We participate in American Association of Colleges of Osteopathic Medicine (ACCOMAS), the centralized online application service for the U.S. colleges of osteopathic medicine.
+We participate in American Association of Colleges of Osteopathic Medicine (AACOMAS), the centralized online application service for the U.S. colleges of osteopathic medicine.
 AACOMAS simplifies the application process by offering you the convenience of completing a single online application for each osteopathic medical school you choose.

-We will review and consider primary applications submitted by March 1st to AACOMAS.
-Please contact ACCOMAS for more information on how to submit a primary application to Campbell University School of Osteopathic Medicine.
+Please contact AACOMAS for more information on how to submit a primary application to Campbell University School of Osteopathic Medicine.